WLOGSolutions/RSuite/docs/rsuite_installation.md

 $ sudo apt-get install -y libssl-dev libxml2-dev libcurl4-openssl-dev zlib1g-dev
 ```

+**Important:** If you are installing using RSuite CLI (see below) the
+required dependencies are installed automatically.

 # Installation with help of RSuite CLI [Recommended]

 If you have RSuite CLI installed (check [RSuite CLI installation